molarmanful/ANAKRON/README.md

 ## Installation

 Download from [Releases](https://github.com/molarmanful/ANAKRON/releases).
-Included are bitmap formats - BDF, OTB, PCF, DFONT (for Mac users) - as well as TTF and WOFF2.
+Included are bitmap formats - BDF, OTB, PCF, PSF2GZ (for Linux TTY), DFONT (for Mac users) - as well as TTF and WOFF2.
 2x/3x versions are available for HiDPI screens.
 Note that PCF doesn't contain glyphs past U+FFFF.

 For the crispiest viewing experience, try to use the bitmap formats when possible.
 If bitmap fonts are not supported on your platform (e.g. Windows,